utk-eecs-crumpton-tas/cs102-handbook/docs/grading/gradescripts.md

 # Gradescripts

+How to use the gradescripts for the labs.

 These tests are designed to be run on the lab machines, but they should also work on your own machine if you have the correct dependencies installed, namely `bash`, `g++`, `diff`, `valgrind`, `realpath`, and `unzip`.

 On Windows Subsystem for Linux, you should be able to install these dependencies with `apt`